letsencrypt/mariadb-sequential-partition-manager-py/README.md

 Similar tools:
 * https://github.com/davidburger/gomypartition, intended for tables with date-based partitions
-* https://github.com/yahoo/mysql_partition_manager, which is arcihved and in pure SQL
+* https://github.com/yahoo/mysql_partition_manager, which is archived and in pure SQL

 # Usage